-- Cluster Leader
+- Cluster Leader / Head of Department

 - Deputy Head Teacher

 - Head Teacher

 We are keen to resolve any issues and we urge you to contact us as soon as possible so that we can help sort things as soon as possible.

 9.2 Does the school offer any specific support for parents / carers and families?